 How long does it take to renew or apply for a new U.S. passport?

-Passports are printed in the U.S. and can take up to 5 to 6 weeks to be processed.
+Passports are printed in the U.S. and can take approximately 3 – 4 weeks to be processed.

 I want to apply for passports for my children.
-Do I have to bring them to the Consulate General for their applications?
+Do I have to bring them to the Embassy for their applications?

 Yes, all children under 16 must apply in person with both parents present, or the appearing parent must present a notarized consent from the non-appearing parent — for further instructions see the section on Passports for Minors.
 Also, adolescents age 16 and above, or young adults over 18 who cannot submit a 10-year validity passport for renewal, must appear in person and submit the DS-11 application form — for further instructions see our section on the DS-11 application.